newwayland/blog/content/post/mmt-verify-will-investors-shun-government-debt/index.md

 Banks can only move them to other banks.

-You can only buy UK government debt with reserves.[^2] Buying government debt is the only alternative for the banking system to holding reserve deposits.
+You can only buy UK government debt with reserves.[^2] Buying government debt is the only alternative for the financial system to holding reserve deposits.

 The Bank of England pays interest on reserves at the Bank Rate.
 Banks forecast how the Bank Rate will fluctuate over time and how much money they will make.